Alina Bokde, Chair

 Mr. Bonham brings a diverse background and a longstanding appreciation for the outdoors to the position.

-Eric Sklar, of St. Helena, California, was appointed as President to the California Fish and Game Commission and Member of the Wildlife Conservation Board in June 2015 and reappointed in January 2017.
+Eric Sklar, of St. Helena, California, was elected as President of the California Fish and Game Commission and Member of the Wildlife Conservation Board in February 2023.
 A Napa Valley vineyard owner, entrepreneur and former public official, Eric Sklar and his family have been growing grapes in Napa Valley for nearly 40 years.

-From 2003-2010, he served on the St. Helena City Council – the last two years as Vice-Mayor.
+From 203-2010 he served on the St. Helena City Council - the last two years as Vice-Mayor.
 He is also a retired volunteer for the St. Helena Fire Department.
-In 2010, he was elected to the Board of the Napa Valley Vintners where he served as Treasurer and Vice-Chair, and, from 2009-2011, he served as chair of the Napa Valley Vintners’ Community and Industry Issues Committee.
+In 2010, he was elected to the Board of the Napa Valley Vintners where he served as Treasurer and Vice-Chair, and from 2009-2011 he served as chair of the Napa Valley Vintners' Community and Industry Issues Committee.

-Eric received a Bachelor of Arts degree in Political Science at the University of California at Berkeley in 1984, a Diploma in Business Studies at the London School of Economics in 1986, and a Master of Business Administration at Georgetown University in Washington, D.C., in 1997.
-Eric is a sailor and hunter and loves backpacking the trails of California.
+Eric received a Bachelor of Arts degree in Political Science at the University of California at Berkeley in 1984, a Diploma in Business Studies at the London School of Economics in 1986, and a Master of Business Administration at Georgetown University in Washington, DC in 1997.
+Eric is a sailor, hunter and loves backpacking the trails of California.

 Fran Pavley was appointed to the Wildlife Conservation Board by the Governor in February 2018.
 Prior to that she was elected to serve 14 years in the State Legislature.
 She served in the Assembly (2000-2006) as Chair of the Budget Subcommittee, 3 on Natural Resources and Transportation.
 In the State Senate, she was appointed to serve as the Chair of the Natural Resources and Water Committee from 2008-2016.
 She successfully led the legislature on water, air quality, natural resource protection, and climate change policies during her terms in office.
 Four of the 160 laws she authored include the Sustainable Groundwater Management Act and AB 1493 (vehicle emission standards), as well as AB 32 and SB 32 greenhouse gas emission reduction targets laws that have created markets for new clean energy technologies.